 The common denominator on all religious pilgrimages is a faith in something bigger than yourself.
 We have found a modern pilgrim, Nick Claudio and he is coming with us to the top of Kilimanjaro next December.

 9-year old Nick is a cancer survivor who didn’t let the brain cancer that took his eyesight dim his self-belief.
 Nick has found his higher power – it comes from within.

-Over $13 million has been raised on Tusker Trail’s Kilimanjaro climbs since 2001 for nearly 80 foundations, but this will be the first with Endure to Cure whose founder, Jason Sissel, has been to the top of Kilimanjaro.
+Over $15 million has been raised on Tusker Trail’s Kilimanjaro climbs since 2001 for over 90 foundations, but this will be the first with Endure to Cure whose founder, Jason Sissel, has been to the top of Kilimanjaro.
 While Nick was recovering from surgery, Jason brought Nick a rock from the top of Kilimanjaro and promised he would take him there once he had recovered.

 Nick didn’t just recover he has flourished as a blind child.
 Despite his blindness he has learned to downhill ski, won the starring role in his school play and has become a top student.
 Blindness is likely not going to stop Nick from going to the top of Kilimanjaro.